OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 There are two representations for a navigation property: deferred and expanded.
 The deferred representation represents each related entity with a URI.
 The expanded representation represents each related entity with its expanded contents.

-By default, a server SHOULD represent each navigation property in the deferred format.
+By default, a service SHOULD represent each navigation property in the deferred format.
 This conserves resources.

 A client MAY request that a navigation property be expanded, using a combination of $expand and $select.
-The server MUST represent each navigation property so requested in the expanded format.
+The service MUST represent each navigation property so requested in the expanded format.

 ### 4.2.1 Example Deferred Navigation Property